Jerome-Guyot/Jerome-Guyot.github.io/_blog/2025-09-09-my-second-post.md

 ---
 layout: blog
-title: "My First Blog Post"
+title: "My second Blog Post"
 date: 2025-09-09 21:30:00 +0200
 categories: blog
 ---

-Welcome to my new blog!
+Welcome to my blog!

 This is the first post on my website.
 I plan to write about my research, interesting papers I've read, and maybe some coding tutorials.